Schwartz Function Valued Solutions of the Euler and the Navier-Stokes Equations: Introduction

 solves the initial value problem

 \end{exm}

-Note, that in all four examples we have $f(\,\cdot\,,t)\in\cS(\rset^n)$ for all $t\in [0,\infty)$.
-Our aim is to show that also (\ref{eq:multiDimNonLinIntro}) possesses such a solution and to give explicit bounds on all semi-norms.
-The four examples will be glued together in the Trotter fashion \cite{trotter59} using a $\cS(\rset^n)$-version of the Arzel\`a--Ascoli Theorem.
+Each of the initial value problems $\partial_t f = A_i f$, $i=1,\dots,4$, in Examples \ref{exm:heat} to \ref{exm:addition} gives a time-evolution or in higher dimensions at least an approximate time evolution $f(x,t) = E_i(t,t_0)f_0$.
+In all four time evolutions, when $f_0\in\cS(\rset)$, then also $f=E_i(\,\cdot\,,t_0)f_0\in C([0,\infty),\cS(\rset,\rset))$.
+Our aim is to show that (\ref{eq:generalPDE}) with $f_0\in\cS(\rset^n,\rset^m)$ also possesses such a Schwartz valued solution and to give explicit bounds on all semi-norms.
+The four (approximate) solutions $E_i(t,t_0)f_0$ will be glued together in the Trotter fashion \cite{trotter59} by using a Schwartz valued version of the Arzel\`a--Ascoli Theorem (\Cref{lem:arzelaascoli}), i.e.,